 The School will ensure all relevant personnel have undergone adequate training to enable them to comply with data privacy laws.
+This training will be annual and online with updates in September on INSET days.

 Audit

 The School [through its data protection officer] regularly test our data systems and processes in order to assess compliance.
 These are done through data audits which take place regularly in order to review use of personal data.